Amended Constitution - 2023

 Section 4: Honorary Membership

 BDI may grant Honorary Membership to any individual who has made significant and outstanding contributions in preserving the aims and objectives of this Organization.
 Honorary Members will not have the right to vote.
 Any BDI Member can nominate an Honorary Member.
 The nomination must be approved by the Executive Committee by a simple majority before it is presented to all BDI members.
 The nominated Honorary Member shall be confirmed by a simple majority of all BDI members.
+Honorary Membership will be automatically conferred to the recipients of the BDI Lifetime Achievement Award.

 Section 5: Membership Dues